-- Albero DeLargo/Gluttony: A male trainer who was corrupted in Mossdeep City.
+- Albero DeLargo/Gluttony: A male trainer who was partially corrupted in Mossdeep City.
 Gluttony appeared in Fortree City to Ryan Sanders, feeding off of Ryan's desire for attention.
 After engaging Ryan in battle, over the course of which his corruption became complete, Gluttony was beaten.
 As shadowy leaves consumed him, marking him as the fifth Sin to vanish, Gluttony warned Ryan to watch his step, and to prepare for the future.

 Other Information: The Sins appear to individuals who strongly exhibit their specific attribute.
 In addition, the Sins are not a playable faction, though their story arc does involve players.